Shree Krishna Shrestha

 Shree Krishna Shrestha (श्रीकृष्ण श्रेष्ठ; April 19, 1967 – August 10, 2014) was a Nepalese actor and producer known for his work in Nepali cinema.
-One of the most popular and celebrated stars of Nepali Cinema, Shrestha is renowned for his talents as an actor and dancer and was one of the highest-earning actors in Nepali cinema history.
+He was widely renowned for his talents as an actor, dancer and during his acting career, he was one of the highest paid actors in Nepali cinema.

-Shrestha made his acting debut with Bhumari, which was successful in box office.
-Since then he has worked in commercially successful films like Maiti, Bar Pipal, Aafno Manche, Gorkhali, A Mero Hajur, Upakar, Sukha Dukha and record-breaking all-time blockbusters, Hami Tin Bhai, Kaha Bhetiyela and Kohinoor.
-He was also the producer of the later two.
+Shrestha made his acting debut with Bhumari, which became successful at the box office.
+Then he worked for commercially successful films like Maiti, Bar Pipal, Aafno Manche, Gorkhali, A Mero Hajur, Upakar, Sukha Dukha.
+In his later years, his movies include Hami Tin Bhai, Kaha Bhetiyela and Kohinoor.
+His last posthumously released movie was Kohinoor and it broke several records at the box office and was the highest grossing Nepali movie at that time and it was the first Nepali movie to cross over 100 million Nepalese Rupees until the record was broken by Chhakka Panja.

 Personal life

 Shree Krishna Shrestha married Shweta Khadka in July 2014.
-They met when she made her film debut in Kaha Bhetiyela, a Nepali movie which he produced.
-The two had been in a relationship for a long time when they married on July 7, 2014.
+They met during the shooting of Kaha Bhetiyela (2008) which was her debut film, which was produced by Shrestha.
+And since then the two had been in a relationship and they married on July 7, 2014.

 Illness and death

 Shrestha and his wife Shweta Khadka travelled to India shortly after their marriage, where his health began to decline.
 He was diagnosed with pneumonia and bone cancer.
-He died at the age of 47 in Sir Ganga Ram Hospital, New Delhi, on 10 August 2014 at 5am local time.
+He died at the age of 47 in Sir Ganga Ram Hospital, New Delhi, on August 10, 2014, at 5am local time.
 Thousands of people participated in the funeral proceeding in Kathmandu.
 He was given a national honor by the Nepal Government.
 Many personalities of Nepal, including the prime minister of Nepal, expressed their deep condolences to him.